 Unfortunately, many dental practices today and patients alike settle for and have gotten accustomed to mediocre dentistry.
 Dentists are not completely to blame for this unfortunate truth.
 Insurance companies have for decades exercised more and more influence on a Doctor’s ability to deliver quality treatment.
-Because insurance companies continue to cut coverage for patients and reimbursement to Doctors, many Doctors are forced to compensate by using cheaper materials and speeding up treatment time and rushing through appointments.
+Because insurance companies continue to cut coverage for patients and reimbursement to Doctors, many Doctors are forced to compensate by using cheaper dental labs and materials and speeding up treatment time and rushing through appointments.
 This is why at many offices it feels like you have a long wait then when you are finally seen you are just thrown into the assembly line, and in and out you go.
 While it is true that technology in dentistry has made vast leaps and bounds over the last few decades, the overall quality and longevity of dentistry has in some respects declined.
 The truth is many dentists today are using cheaper materials and employing techniques and procedures that require less chair time in an effort to make up for lost income to the insurance industry vacuum.
 In reality, crowns and fillings today are only lasting half as long as they did 20 years ago.
 We think this is unacceptable.

 Unfortunately the “Wal-Mart effect” is beginning to take foot in Dentistry.
 Corporations are building more and more dental offices across the country.
 What you may not realize is that in a corporate dental office corporate management, *not the dentist*, is often times making important decisions that could affect the quality of your treatment, from the quality of materials used, to the actual procedure that is rendered.